HexadecimalNibble/docs/docs/roadrunner/trajectories/heading.md

 Constant heading trajectories keep the heading the same throughout the trajectory.

 :::tip Notice
-The start and end trajectory change the start and end tangent lines of the spline.
+The start and end trajectory actually change the start and end [tangent](https://en.wikipedia.org/wiki/Tangent) lines of the spline.
 :::
 ### Linear Heading
-Linear heading trajectories linearly change the heading throughout the trajectory from a start heading to an end heading.
+Heading changes linearly throughout a trajectory from a start heading to an end heading.
 The start heading can be specified with a setTangent() function before the trajectory movement otherwise it is the heading from the end of the previous trajectory CHECK THIS.
-The end heading is specified in the
+The end heading is specified in the trajectory function.

 ### Spline Heading
+Heading changes in accordance with a spline throughout a trajectory.
+The start heading can be specified with a setTangent() function before the trajectory movement otherwise it is the heading from the end of the previous trajectory CHECK THIS.
+The end heading is specified in the trajectory function.